-The internal control framework is adapted to the Group's organization, which is structured around three components:
+The internal control and risk management framework is adapted to the Group's organization, which is structured around three components:

-- three business segments (Vinyl Products business segment, Industrial Chemicals business segment, Performance Products business segment) made up of BUs which comprise a group of business lines or products that are coherent or complementary from a strategic, business or manufacturing perspective; - the functional departments (or support functions), which assist the BUs in their area of competence, including accounting, legal affairs and information systems, and ensure that the Group's organization is consistent and optimized; and - the subsidiaries, through which the BUs exercise their business activities.
+three business segments (Vinyl Products business segment, Industrial Chemicals business segment, Performance Products business segment) made up of BUs which comprise a group of business lines or products that are coherent or complementary from a strategic, business or manufacturing perspective; note that the activities of the Vinyl Products segment are the subject of a divestment project (see section 4.3.3 of this reference document);

+- the functional departments (or support functions), which assist the BUs in their area of competence, including accounting, legal affairs and information systems, and ensure that the Group's organization is consistent and optimized; and - the subsidiaries, through which the BUs exercise their business activities.

-All those companies fully integrated in the basis of consolidation of the Group financial statements are concerned by the internal control procedures.
+All those companies fully integrated in the basis of consolidation of the Group financial statements are concerned by the internal control and risk management procedures.

-15.7.1.3 Persons involved in internal control procedures
+15.7.1.3 Persons involved in internal control and risk management procedures